uttarayan21/dotfiles/README.md

 ## Dotfiles

-These are dotfiles for my Linux, MacOS and Windows machines
+These are dotfiles for my Linux and MacOS machines

 ### Linux
 - OS: NixOS